DC2024

 presented by Dr. Luisa Valmarin, La Sapienza Università di Roma

 Born in Bolzano in 1941, Dr. Luisa Valmarin graduated in Modern Letters in 1966, with a study on Romanian linguistics dedicated to the study of the verb in Laurian’s and Massim’s Dictionary (1871).
 Since 1982, she has been teaching Romanian language and literature in the Department of Romanian Studies of “La Sapienza” University in Rome, becoming a full professor in 2000.
 From 2001 to 2006, she coordinated the didactic section of the Modern Languages and Literatures Studies Courses and the Linguistic-Cultural Mediation Courses.
-From 2006 to 2010 he was head of the Department of Romanian Studies, where he was a member of the teaching council of the PhD in Romance Philology and Literature.
+From 2006 to 2010 she was head of the Department of Romanian Studies, where she was a member of the teaching council of the PhD in Romance Philology and Literature.
 She was a member of the teaching council of the Advanced Translation Course, established by the Department of Foreign Languages in 1996.
 In 1988, she founded and was editor-in-chief of the journal Romània Orientale (property of the “Sapienza” University), which has reached its 36th year of existence.
 In 2010, the Institute of the Romanian Language awarded the Diploma of Excellence to the department and to her personally.
 In 2014, “1 Decembrie 1918” University in Alba Iulia awarded her the HC Diploma in Philology.
 She was president of the Italian Association of Southeast European Studies (AISSEE); founding member of the Italian Association of Romance Studies (AIR), of which she was also president.
 She is a curently a member of the Italian Society of Romance Philology (SIFR).

 offerd by Dr. Marta M. Alves, Technical University of Lisbon